Zu ol Farrokh

-Zu ol Farrokh (ذوالفرخ, also Romanized as Z̄ū ol Farrokh) is a village in Kuh Hamayi Rural District, Rud Ab District, Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 128, in 30 families.
+Zu ol Farrokh (ذوالفرخ) (Note: Also romanized as Z̄ū ol Farrokh) is a village in Kuh Hamayi Rural District of Rud Ab District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 128 in 30 households.
+The following census in 2011 counted 94 people in 23 households.
+The 2016 census measured the population of the village as 83 people in 27 households.